unioslo/jbofh/README.rst

     Providing the --help option would guide you further through different usage possibilities.

-    JBofh is supposed to have the properly signed certificate to communicate with the default server defined in the properties' file or explicitly mentioned on the command line otherwise it would fail once it is run.
+    JBofh is supposed to have a properly signed certificate to communicate with the default server defined in the properties' file or explicitly mentioned on the command line otherwise it would fail once it is run especially if the property 'InternalTrustManager.enable' is not set to false and the target server doesn't have a valid certificate signed by a publicly recognized root CA (and whose signatures are in general included in the updated releases of openJDK and Oracle Java).

 Change Log